 - 2012, Pennsylvania: $9,100,000 Verdict.
 A young woman is driving her car when defendant suddenly loses control of his dump truck.
-The dump truck rear-ends a non-party vehicle which knocks plaintiff’s vehicle into a utility pole.
+The dump truck rear-ends a non-party vehicle that knocks plaintiff’s vehicle into a utility pole.
 The crash shatters plaintiff’s ankle, permanently altering her mobility.
 The driver additionally suffers many severe spine and face injuries, requiring reconstructive surgery.
-Defendant’s actions had been in violation of many safety procedures, including operating the truck on a steep roadway, carrying an overweight load, driving with a known faulty break system, and failing to perform a pre-trip inspection.
+Defendant’s actions had been in violation of many safety procedures, including operating the truck on a steep roadway, carrying an overweight load, driving with a known faulty brake system, and failing to perform a pre-trip inspection.
 The defendants deny liability, but a Luzerne County jury assigns full blame and awards $9,100,000.
 The ankle was a big issue but obviously was not the only battle in this case.
-This underscores the difficulty in comparing these cases: if you foot or ankle was badly injuried, you likely suffered other serious injuries as well.
+This case underscores the difficulty in comparing these cases: if your foot or ankle was badly injured, you likely suffered other severe injuries as well.

 - 2012, Louisiana: $126,161 Verdict.
 A crew member aboard a navigation vessel is on the Mississippi river.
 The plaintiff was handling a wire rope as part of his usual duties when his foot is crushed by the rope due to the captain’s negligence.
 The seaman sues for personal injury, medical expenses, loss of earnings, physical pain and suffering, and scarring.
 Plaintiff argues both that the captain and the crew are incompetent and under-trained; as well as the ship being unseaworthy.
 The defendants settle all the claims against them except for the measure of future medical expenses.
 At the conclusion of the trial, the Maritime Judge awards $126,161.

 - 2012, California: $1,300,000 Verdict.
-Plaintiff, a 48 year old firefighter, is washing one of the fire engines, when a fellow firefighter runs over his foot while attempting to parallel park next to the fire engine.
+Plaintiff, a 48-year-old firefighter, is washing one of the fire engines when a fellow firefighter runs over his foot while attempting to parallel park next to the fire engine.
 Plaintiff suffers a crush injury to his left foot and ankle, resulting in possible nerve damage.
-He is unable to return to work as a firefighter, and forced to retire early.
+He is unable to return to work as a firefighter and forced to retire early.
 Plaintiff claims that he experiences residual pain and stiffness in his left ankle and foot, preventing him from running and climbing.
 Plaintiff claims $279,000 in damages, and $1.5 to $2 million in future lost earnings.
-His medical bills are covered through workers’ compensation.
+His medical bills are covered by workers’ compensation.
 The parties reach a $1.3 million settlement, the amount of the Defendant’s insurance policy with GEICO.

 - 2011, New York: 225,000 Settlement.
-A 20 year old student is injured when the vehicle in which she is a passenger is side-swiped by another vehicle during a snow storm.
-She sustained ankle and foot injuries, and files suit against the driver of the vehicle that caused the accident.
+A 20-year-old student is injured when the vehicle in which she is a passenger is side-swiped by another vehicle during a snow storm.
+She sustained ankle and foot injuries and files suit against the driver of the vehicle that caused the accident.
 She sustained a left Lisfranc’s fracture, which are the bones that form the instep, as well as a derangement and sprain of the same ankle.
 Experts determined that the injuries damaged nerves leading to complex regional pain syndrome, or RSD (reflex sympathetic dystrophy), a permanent condition.
-After undergoing physical therapy and pain-management, Plaintiff contends constant pain and requires constant use of a cane.
-The parties negotiate a Pretrial settlement in the amount of $225,000.
+After undergoing physical therapy and pain management, Plaintiff contends constant pain and requires constant use of a cane.
+The parties negotiate a pre-trial settlement of $225,000.
 State Farm insured the at-fault vehicle.